 After grabbing a tea, I headed to Green Park, a large park to the north of Buckingham Palace.
 It was 10 a.m., and already the deck chairs (available by the hour — just £1.50!) were being scooped up by tourists and locals hoping to flop about and soak in the sun.

 Tourists streamed down the park's paths towards the palace, cameras around their necks and jackets over their arms — like me, many seemed to have dressed too warmly for the weather.
-Elsewhere in the park, children slid down the Canada Memorial, ignoring a subtle plaque asking visitors "as a mark of respect please keep off the monument."
-Lots of people were eating ice cream cones, too, which is really only something you can get away with that early in the day if a) it's a beautiful day and b) you're on holiday.
+Elsewhere in the park, children slid down the Canada Memorial, ignoring a subtle plaque asking visitors "as a mark of respect [to] please keep off the monument."
+Lots of people were eating ice cream cones, too, which is really only something you can get away with that early in the day if a) it's a beautiful one and/or b) you're on holiday.

 Crowds were thick around the gates of Buckingham Palace, as if people hoped for a glimpse of some member of the royal family.
 The mall was closed to traffic; I was told it's because of the large number of tourists.
 "The Queen loves the tourists!" a traffic monitor informed me.
-(As long as they stay outside the gate, I assume.)
+(As long as they stay outside the gate, I guess.)

 Will and Kate tea towel sells large